 Policy Actions:

-• Implement AI transparency policies so residents understand its role in destination marketing.
+- Implement AI transparency policies so residents understand their role in destination marketing.

 AI relies on vast datasets, making privacy protection essential.

-• VisitBritain’s Data Governance Framework: VisitBritain employs AI analytics for visitor fl ow prediction while maintaining strict GDPR compliance, and anonymizing sensitive traveler data (Source: VisitBritain Digital Policy Report 2023).
+- VisitBritain’s Data Governance Framework: VisitBritain employs AI analytics for visitor flow prediction while maintaining strict GDPR compliance and anonymizing sensitive traveler data.
+They were the winner at the Global Data Awards (2023-2024) for their use of AI in its Brand Tracker Surveys.

 Policy Actions: